erde-lang/erde-lang.github.io/src/docs/breaking-changes-lua.md

 local x = y(function() print('hello world') end)()
 ```

 Lua uses semicolons to differentiate these statements.
-While this is valid in
+You can still use
-Erde, Erde will also infer the intention based on the presence of newlines.
-If
+semicolons in Erde, but Erde will also infer the intention based on the presence
-there is a newline before the iife, it is parsed as a separate statement,
+of newlines.
+If there is a newline before the iife, it is parsed as a separate
-otherwise it is parsed as a function call:
+statement, otherwise it is parsed as a function call:

 ```erde
 -- parsed as two separate statements